GSA-TTS/FAC/backend/census_to_gsafac/README.md

 * load raw census data as csv files into an S3 bucket
 * create postgres tables from these csv files
 * perform any data clean up required to create a table from a csv file
-* perforn any ither validations or cleansing, such as verifying the integrity of df files, of data coming into FAC from Census

 ## Infrastructure changes